-We diagnose and treat patients with a variety of bowel disorders including cancer of the colon, rectum and anus, inflammatory bowel diseases (Crohns and ulcerative colitis), diverticular disease and people who suffer with faecal incontinence or a prolapse.
+Our Colorectal teams diagnose and treat patients with a variety of bowel disorders including cancer of the colon, rectum and anus, inflammatory bowel diseases (such Crohn’s and Ulcerative Colitis), diverticular disease and people who suffer with faecal incontinence or a prolapse.
 We also provide services for the diagnosis and treatment of haemorrhoids (piles), fissures and fistulas.

 The colorectal team is made up of the following professionals:

 - Specialist nurses, including colorectal and stoma care clinical nurse specialists, bowel screening nurses, nurse endoscopists, IBD specialist nurses and Macmillan nurses.

 - Cancer tracking staff and administration support staff.

 The team may invite additional professionals to join them in their discussions about your illness, if they believe that this will benefit your treatment and progress.